aksommerville/egg-202405/README.md

 - [ ] Serve WebSocket from the dev server, just an echo service or something, for testing.
 - [ ] Native: OpenSSL for HTTP and WebSocket.
 - [ ] Web is allowing unreasonably long updates.
 (Run lojs Time test, and pause via dev tools)
+- [ ] Need realloc et al for web.
+- - Either we supply these via the platform, or do not supply in the native platform, and force devs to bring their own stdlib.
+- - I think "bring your own stdlib" is a pretty stupid policy. ...but it's not really so: We would provide that lib too, just it's baked into the ROM.
+- - Figure out what all is being provided in native, and ensure web provides the same.

 ### Low Priority